c9long/myapp/README.md

 # README

-This is my first Ruby application following the tutorial by John Elder with Codemy here: [text](https://www.youtube.com/watch?v=fmyvWz5TUWg)
+This is my first Ruby application following the tutorial by John Elder with Codemy [here](https://www.youtube.com/watch?v=fmyvWz5TUWg)